 Definitely Not Dead Yet: unexpected things you learn when you hit your forties

-Alexandra Potter, author of – Confessions of a Forty-Something F**k Up – the funniest WTF AM I DOING?! novel you'll read this year – on the things she’s learnt since turning forty.
+Alexandra Potter, author of Confessions of a Forty-Something F**k Up – recently adapted into major TV series, Not Dead Yet – on the things she’s learnt since turning forty.

 If you’re heading towards forty – or you’ve hurtled past that milestone – and you’re still not quite sure what you’re doing with your life, you’re not alone.
 Nell Stevens, the protagonist of Confessions of a Forty-Something F**k Up, (and new TV adaptation Not Dead Yet) is newly single, unemployed and feels like her life is a mess.
 But with the help of her new friend, eighty-year-old widow Cricket, she’s determined to turn her life around.